 - Lodge an online claim form directly to the insurer.

-Submit a Completed Claim Form
+Submit a Completed Injury Claim Form

 To submit the completed claim form, you have two options: